 I learnt this back in the day when I used to be a close-up magician.
 My fees were quite expensive.
 Occasionally somebody would ask me, “What discount can you give us?”

 I would reply with, “Absolutely none, but I don’t blame you for asking.”

 But I’d always follow up with, “However, I do have another magician if you’re looking for somebody cheaper for your event… but I’ll warn you now… they do like a drink (ha ha.)”

 The same goes for accounting clients, and I would call them out on it.

 I would say, “If you’re looking for somebody cheap, there are a few other accountancy firms I can recommend you to if that’s what you want… But this is our price.”

 It’s the price that you’re going to pay, it’s the price that the last client paid, and it’s the same price that the next client’s going to pay as well.
 And if I reduce your price, I’m devaluing our entire service across the board, and I know what incredible value I can provide you with.

 You would think that if we do loads of extra work for our clients for free, they would absolutely love us.
 But the opposite is true.

-They actually start to undervalue what we do.
-They question if they’re paying us TOO much sometimes.
+The reality is they start to undervalue what we do.
+They question if they’re paying us TOO much because we haven’t made the value of every service item clear.
 As a result, it’s often hard to deliver the high level of service they expect and that we’d love to give.